rgranadosd/api-scoring-engine/README.md

 For the API Scoring System to function correctly, especially when running within a container (e.g., using the provided `Dockerfile` and `docker-compose.yml`), it's crucial to have the scoring weights properly configured.
 These weights determine how different aspects of an API (Design, Security, Documentation) contribute to the overall score.

 The primary configuration file for these settings is typically `config/default.yml` (or other YAML files loaded by the `config` library, such as `packages/certification-service/code/config/configmap_local.yml`, depending on your environment).
+This file is included in the Docker image during the build process.

 Ensure the following YAML structure and keys are present and correctly defined with numerical values in your active configuration file: